Mayor of San Francisco

 The mayor of the City and County of San Francisco is the head of the executive branch of the San Francisco city and county government.
 The officeholder has the duty to enforce city laws, and the power to either approve or veto bills passed by the San Francisco Board of Supervisors, the legislative branch.
 The mayor serves a four-year term and is limited to two successive terms.
 Because of San Francisco's status as a consolidated city-county, the mayor also serves as the head of government of the county; both entities have been governed together by a combined set of governing bodies since 1856.

 There have been 45 individuals who have served as mayor in San Francisco since 1850, when California became a state following the American Conquest of California.
 Prior to the conquest, Californios served as Mayor of San Francisco during the Spanish and Mexican eras since 1779.

-The current mayor is former District 5 supervisor and president of the Board of Supervisors London Breed, who won a special election following the death of Mayor Ed Lee on December 12, 2017.
-Breed served out the remainder of Lee's uncompleted term (until January 8, 2020), after which she is eligible to run for two full terms of her own including the 2019 San Francisco mayoral election which she won.
+The current mayor is Democrat Daniel Lurie.